pachyderm/pachyderm/doc/docs/1.12.x/reference/pipeline_spec.md

 ### Spout (optional)

-`spout` is a type of pipeline that processes streaming data.
+`spout` is a type of pipeline
+that ingests streaming data.
 Unlike a union or cross pipeline, a spout pipeline does not have a PFS input.
-Instead, it opens a Linux *named pipe* into the source of the streaming data.
-Your pipeline can be either a spout or a service and not both.
-Therefore, if you added the `service` as a top-level object in your pipeline, you cannot add `spout`.
+Instead, it consumes data from an outside source.

+!!!
+Note A pipeline can be **either a spout
+    or a service**,
+    not both.
+    Therefore, if you added
+    the `service` as a top-level
+    object in your pipeline,
+    you cannot add `spout`.
-However, you can expose a service from inside of a spout pipeline by specifying it as a field in the `spout` spec.
+    However, you can **expose a service from inside of a spout pipeline** by specifying it as a field in the `spout` spec.
 Then, Kubernetes creates a service endpoint that you can expose externally.
 You can get the information about the service by running `kubectl get services`.

 For more information, see [Spouts](../concepts/pipeline-concepts/pipeline/spout.md).